uxuimercergroup/evolution/src/content/tables/definition.md

 ##### General

-* Use the Basic Table when you want to organize data that the user doesn’t need to interact with
+* Use the Basic Table when you want to organize data that the user doesn't need to interact with
 * Text will wrap in basic rows to adapt to longer content, but the label rows will stay in the same position, which is vertically aligned to the top of the row
-* Don’t use the tables in a sidebar, unless you only need to display a small amount of data
+* Don't use the tables in a sidebar, unless you only need to display a small amount of data

 ##### Mobile